aws-samples/aws-saas-factory-bootcamp/Lab2.md

 This is a very basic diagram that highlights the services and their interactions with the other aspects of the bootcamp's architecture.
 Notice that these services are connected to the web application via the **API Gateway**, exposing basic **CRUD** operations to create, read, update, and delete both products and orders.

-Of course, as part implementing these services, we must also think about what must be done to apply multi-tenancy to these services.
+Of course as part of implementing these services, we have to think about what must be done to apply multi-tenancy to these services.
 These services will need to store data, log metrics, and acquire user identity all with multi-tenant awareness.
 So, we have to think about how this is achieved and applied within these services.

-Below is a diagram that provides a conceptual view of what it means to build a multi- tenant aware microservice:
+Below is a diagram that provides a conceptual view of what it means to build a multi-tenant aware microservice:

 <p align="center"><img src="./images/lab2/multitenant_diagram.png" alt="Lab 2 Multi-Tenant Overview"/></p>

 This somewhat simplified diagram highlights the key areas we're going to focus on for the multi-tenant microservices we'll be deploying.
 At the center of the diagram are the actual services being built (in our case the product and order managers).
 Surrounding it are the areas where we need to factor in multi-tenancy.
 These include:

 * **Identity and Tenant Context** – our services need some standard way to acquire the current user's role and authorization along with the tenant context.
 Almost every action within your services happens in the context of a tenant so we'll need to think about how we acquire and apply that context.
 * **Multi-Tenant Data Partitioning** – our two services will need to store data.
 This means our storage CRUD operations will all need some injection of tenant context to figure out how to partition, persist, and acquire data in a multi-tenant model.
 * **Tenant Aware Logging, Metering, and Analytics** – as we record logs and metrics about activity in our system, we'll need some way to attribute those activities to a specific tenant.
 Our services must inject this context into any activity messages that are published for troubleshooting or downstream analytics.